Why Getting Treatment For Work Injuries Can Be Difficult

-Sometimes your attorney may be able to get around utilization review treatment denials if it can be demonstrated that the tight deadlines on the UR process were not followed, or if the UR report itself is defective or relies on incomplete information.
+Your attorney may be able to get around utilization review treatment denials if it can be demonstrated that the tight deadlines on the UR process were not followed, or if the UR report itself is defective or relies on incomplete information.
 In those instances, your attorney can seek an expedited trial before the WCAB to get the UR report thrown out.
 However, this does not guarantee that the treatment will be ordered by the judge.
-Your attorney must still be able to prove that the recommended treatment is reasonable and necessary and within the treatment guidelines adopted by the Administrative Director.
+Your attorney must still be able to prove that the recommended treatment is reasonable and necessary and within the treatment guidelines adopted by the administrative director.

-In addition to seeking to overturn the UR decision by demonstrating legal flaws in the process that generated it, every unfavorable UR determination can be appealed in a process called Independent Medical Review (IMR).
-When the UR denial report is sent to you, it should be accompanied by a pre-filled form which needs only to be signed and mailed together with a copy of the UR report itself.
-These appeals go to the Administrative Director and then they are forwarded to a company with physicians whose job it is to review the review (so to speak) and issue a determination as to whether the UR denial of treatment should be upheld or whether the treatment should be provided.
+In addition to seeking to overturn the UR decision by demonstrating legal flaws in the process that generated it, every unfavorable UR determination can be appealed in a process called independent medical review (IMR).
+When the UR denial report is sent to you, it should be accompanied by a prefilled form that needs only to be signed and mailed together with a copy of the UR report itself.
+These appeals go to the administrative director and then they are forwarded to a company with physicians whose job it is to review the review (so to speak) and issue a determination as to whether the UR denial of treatment should be upheld or whether the treatment should be provided.
 If the IMR process overturns the UR determination and recommends the treatment, the insurance company must provide it.
-However, historical statistics tell us that at least 75% of the IMR appeals are decided against the injured worker and in favor of the UR denial.
+However, historical statistics tell us that at least 75 percent of the IMR appeals are decided against the injured worker and in favor of the UR denial.

 If UR won’t approve the recommended course of treatment, you may have the option of obtaining new or additional treating physician within the MPN.
 You may change treating physicians within the MPN as often as you wish.
 You may also have both a primary and secondary treating physician if needed.
 For example, if you are in pain and your treating doctor is trying to get authorization for injections or surgery without success, it may be possible to get your doctor to seek a consult and additional treatment in the specialty of pain management.
 Within statutory limits, additional therapy or chiropractic treatment may be available as an alternative to more aggressive or invasive treatment.

 Your attorney can help you navigate your way through treatment issues.
-Experienced Workers Compensation specialists learn a great deal about many of the doctors within the County where you live.
-While none of us can predict or guarantee what any doctor may say in your particular case, we do know doctors in whom we have some confidence, and doctors who we would not recommend to our clients.
-Type your paragraph here.
+Experienced workers’ compensation specialists learn a great deal about many of the doctors within the county where you live.
+While none of us can predict or guarantee what any doctor may say in your particular case, we do know doctors in whom we have some confidence, and doctors whom we would not recommend to our clients.